“England’s Independent School of the Year 2019 ” THE SUNDAY TIMES

 Every year, more and more of Brighton’s pupils secure places at the world’s most esteemed universities, particularly Oxford, Cambridge and the Ivy League.
 The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent; they are busy shaping the future for generations to come.

-All of these are hugely important factors that parents describe as having influenced them in choosing a Brighton College education for their son or daughter.
-Above all else, however, parents remark upon the warm, happy, vibrant and positive atmosphere that struck them around our campuses in the UK and the Middle East.
+All of these are hugely important factors that help parents choose a Brighton College education for their son or daughter.
+However, parents are just as likely to remark upon the warm, happy, vibrant and positive atmosphere that they see around our campuses in the UK and the Middle East.
 First and foremost, a Brighton College education offers a caring, supportive and tolerant environment in which children thrive and love to learn.

 “The most forward-thinking school in Britain” THE WEEK

 Founded in 1845 by William Aldwin Soames, who collected a group of like-minded local citizens to join him in the task, Brighton College was the first independent school to be founded in Sussex.
 The school occupied a significant niche in the development of English secondary education during the nineteenth century: it helped to promote the use of individual classrooms for teaching small groups; it was an early pioneer in teaching both modern languages and science, later erecting the first purpose-built science laboratory (1871); it invented the school magazine (1852); and it set up the first gymnasium (1859).

 Now one of the leading schools in England, Brighton College achieved the best A-level results of any co-educational school in England in 2018 with over 70 ex-pupils currently Undergraduates at Oxford and Cambridge.